How We Scaled Maintenance Tasks to Shopify's Core Monolith

 - This job creates a

-table. - There is a scheduled processing job that runs every minute on each pod, and looks for work units that are queued on the current pod.
+CrossPodWorkUnitrecord for each pod that should be targeted.
+These records are all stored in the main pod context in across_pod_work_unitstable. - There is a scheduled processing job that runs every minute on each pod, and looks for work units that are queued on the current pod.

 - We call

-on every queued work unit.
+#runon every queued work unit.
 This method performs some logic and then marks the unit as either processing (meaning that there is more work to be done), or finished. - A synchronization job is scheduled to run every minute in the main pod context, and handles synchronizing data

 across the work units.
 It offers certain hook methods that

-subclasses can leverage.
+CrossPodWorkUnitsubclasses can leverage.

-To extend Maintenance Tasks to Core, we wrote two new work unit classes: MaintenanceTaskStart
+To extend Maintenance Tasks to Core, we wrote two new work unit classes: MaintenanceTaskStart handles queueing new

-tasks across pods and syncing progress from the pods back to CrossPodRun
+tasks across pods and syncing progress from the pods back to CrossPodRun in the main pod context, and

-handles pausing or cancelling a task across pods.
+MaintenanceTaskStop handles pausing or cancelling a task across pods.

-cross pod work unit operates with the maintenance_tasks
+Here’s an overview of how the MaintenanceTaskStart cross pod work unit operates with the maintenance_tasks gem

 (you might need to zoom in!):